HelSec/website/content/events/2025-04-29_HelSec_April_Movie_Night.md

 link: 'https://www.meetup.com/helsec/events/306435559/'
 ---

 Spring is finally here, and what better way to celebrate the season than by spending some quality time with your fellow HelSec members at a movie night!
 As our last movie night was unfortunately canceled earlier in the year, we're happy to announce a new try on this awesome event.
 This time, we'll be watching Sneakers together!
-(This time we also have a backup movie, in case we don't get the license in time: Blackberry)
+(We also have a backup movie, in case we don't get the license in time: Blackberry)

 Join us on Tuesday, April 29th, from 18:30 to 21:00 for a fun evening at Cinema Orion.
 We will be watching the movie together at Cinema Orion, which we have rented just for us.